Mindful-AI-Assistants/brains-made-of-code-ml-gd-sgd/README.md

 <br>

-# 🧠  Made of Code: Machine Learning Regression with Gradient Descent and Stochastic Optimization
+## 🧠  [Brain Made of Code](): Machine Learning Regression with Gradient Descent and Stochastic Optimization

 <br>